-The new permanent home for the Mother will be over 25,000 sq ft in area and will feature beautiful freestanding sannidhis (shrines) for the Mother, Ganapati, Subhrahmanya and Siva, all carved out of granite.
+The new permanent home for the Mother will be over 25,000 sq ft in area and will feature beautiful freestanding sannidhis (shrines) for the Mother, Ganapati, Subhrahmanya and Siva.
 Siva’s sannidhi will face West while the other three face East.
 Rajarajeswari Devi’s sannidhi will open into an ardhamandapam with the Mahameru at the center.
-A few short steps will lead into the grand granite mahamandapam (a raised, pillared hall) featuring a variety of unique and beautifully carved granite pillars.
+A few short steps will lead into the grand mahamandapam (a raised, pillared hall) featuring a variety of unique and beautifully carved pillars.
 Facing the Devi at the other Eastern end of the mahamandapam will be her nandi-vahanam, bali peetham and dhwajasthambam, as well as the yagashala (homa kundam).

 Around the mahamandapam along the North and South walls will be located smaller sannidhis for various deities associated with the Sri Vidya and Saiva Siddhanta traditions, such as Dattatreya, Nataraja-Sivakami, Ardhanareeshwara, Manonmani (Akhilandeshwari) Devi, Anjaneya, Bhakta Nayanmars, Bhairava and the Navagrahas.
 The north wall will also feature a vasantha mandapam for all the utsava murthis (processional deities).